bishopZ/Frame.js/readme.md

 	Frame(function(next, ajaxResponse){
 		userRole = ajaxResponse.responseText.userRole;
 	});
-	Frame(userRole); // a path to some js file names the same as the user role Frame(function(next){
+	Frame(userRole + '.js'); // a path to some js file named the same as the user role Frame(function(next){
-		// userRole.js would have to add an object to exports or something like exports[userRole].drawUser(next);
+		// someRole.js would have to add an object to exports with the same name as the file exports[userRole].drawUser(next);
 	});
 	Frame(function(next){